Here you can learn about how to process incoming and outgoing SIP calls.

-To process inbound calls to Voximplant, you need to attach a SIP registration to an application (in the SIP Registrations section of an application menu) and select the desired routing rule that handles the calls.
+To process incoming calls to Voximplant, you need to attach a SIP registration to an application (in the SIP Registrations section of an application menu) and select the desired routing rule that handles the calls.
 Please note that you do not need to configure the rule pattern in this case — the rule works for all the calls to this SIP registration.

 Q: Can I create a SIP account on the Voximplant platform?